 Recommended: Apart from Dan Ariely’s book, I also recommend reading the book Hooked by Nir Eyal, about how to form a habit out of the use of your product and what drives people to get fixated on one product rather than another.
 In this article, I talk about five proven psychological principles that influence the decisions of surfers when buying online:

 Know the story about the jars with the cookies?
 This is one of the more familiar stories that illustrate this principle, and it goes like this:

 Stephen Worchel and colleagues of his conducted an experiment in 1975 in which they offered people two jars of cookies.
-One jar contained 10 cookies and the other contained only 2 cookies.
-The results of the experiment showed that most people preferred the cookies in the emptier jar (the one which contained 2 cookies) even though the cookies in the two jars were completely identical.
+One jar contained 10 cookies, and the other contained only 2 cookies.
+The experiment results showed that most people preferred the cookies in the emptier jar (the one which contained 2 cookies) even though the cookies in the two jars were completely identical.